ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 The first time you open RStudio, you will likely see three separate windows.
 The first thing you want to do is open an R Script to work in.
-To do so, go to the toolbar and select File -&gt; New File -&gt; R Script.
+To do so, go to the toolbar and select File -\> New File -\> R Script.

 You will now see four windows split evenly over the four corners of your
 screen: